 This virtual journey now returns to the main line at the Old Double Lock.

 The Old Double Lock, looking back to the junction with the Blackbrook Branch, which goes off to the right.
 The route of the main line to St Helens went slightly left, across the playing fields, to where St Augustine's School can be seen in the distance.
-When the canal first opened, it terminated a short distance above this lock, serving collieries in Parr.
 A pipe now crosses the upper lock chamber where once a railway swing bridge crossed.
+The green footbridge in the photo has since been replaced.

 The Old Double Lock.
-This was the first "double lock" or "lock staircase" in England, built in 1756-7.
-It had three pars of gates and two chambers.
+This was the first "double lock" or "lock staircase" in England, built in 1756-7 (although there were already a number of lock staircases in France at this time).
+It had three pairs of gates and two chambers.
 One chamber opened directly into the other.
 There was a railway swing bridge across the upper chamber and a pedestrian swing bridge across the lower chamber.
 It is known as the "Old Double Lock" because a second lock staircase, the "New Double Lock" was built a mile to the west in 1770.

 The Old Double Lock.